 Worship Online: We livestream our service from the sanctuary.
 Join us by clicking the WATCH NOW button above where the video is live every week beginning at 10:20 am, or watch on YouTube or Facebook.
 You don’t need to have a YouTube or Facebook account, or be logged in, to watch the service.
 You do have to be logged in to comment and chat with other members of the congregation.

-Explore past services, available 24/7, on our Sermons page.
-So tune in anytime to catch up and worship with your community.
+Explore past services on our Sermons page, available 24/7.
+Tune in anytime to catch up and worship with your community.
 We encourage you to light a chalice or candle at home, mediate, and sing along.

-We’ll explore in our worship, small groups, and personal reflection this month's theme, The Path of Wonder.
+Let's explore and ask questions in worship, small groups, and personal reflection on this month's theme, Abundance.

 Abundance is not a result you create.
 It is an existing state you recognize.
 We ask for long life, but 'tis deep life, or noble moments that signify.
 Let the measure of time be spiritual, not mechanical. ~ Ralph Waldo Emerson

 Abundance is not the result of unlimited opportunities or resources.
 It is manifested by limitless thinking, a courageous spirit, and a grateful, receptive heart. ~ Anthon St. Maarten

 Air is your most basic need and it's available in abundance.
 You don't have to hoard it or fight for it.
 May all your needs be fulfilled like that. ~ Shunya